grimlucis/rpg-hack/08-tables/03-mutations.md

 87   | Pelican Mouth. +2 Inventory Slots.
 88   | Detachable Tail.
 Newt-like.
 Falls off if you lose 6 HP in one hit.
 89   | Suckers.
 Your fingers end in suction cups.
 You can pick up anything.
-90   | Extra Lobes. +1d6 Intelligence.
+90   | Extra Lobes. +1d6 Talent.
-91   | Thick Skull. -1d6 Intelligence, +1d6 Strength.
+91   | Thick Skull. -1d6 Talent, +1d6 Strength.
 Cannot be Stunned by physical attacks.
 92   | Oily.
 All bodily fluids can be used as (smelly) lamp oil.
 1 flask per day normally.
 93   | Tentacle Fingers.
 All wiggly.
 94   | Strange Voice.
 Something has gone awry with your vocal cords.
 Your voice sounds like a faxed duck.